You are here

 Lend an Ear: Living Arts Canberra

 Street One | Reserved | In accordance with the ACT Govt roadmap out of lockdown we will be operating at 75% Capacity.
 Mandatory mask wearing in all indoor seatings is required, of course they can be removed to enjoy a drink at the As You Like It Café.

 As physical distancing may not be possible at all times patrons who feel uncomfortable may wish to reconsider their attendance.

-Check In CBR APP must be used by patrons on Arrival.
+CBR Check in app must be used by all patrons on arrival.
 Click here for more information on COVID 19 venue safety.